mila-iqia/mila-docs/docs/examples/good_practices/many_tasks_per_gpu/README.rst

         batch_size = 128

    +    # Get SLURM_PROCID and use it as a random seed for the script.
+   +    # This makes it so each task within a job uses a different initialization with the same hyper-parameters.
    +    random_seed = int(os.environ["SLURM_PROCID"])
    +    # Seed the random number generators as early as possible.
    +    random.seed(random_seed)